nswamy14/visual-heatmap/README.md

 ```

 ### Instance Creation API
-visualHeatmap provides a API to create heatmap instance.
+visualHeatmap provides an API to create heatmap instances.
 API accepts container/containerId and config as an input.
 A context element will be created under the provided Div #containerId.
 ```Javascript
 let instance = Heatmap('#containerId', {
         size: 30.0,  //Radius of the data point, in pixels.
 Default: 20